AnastasiiaTitova/YALTA/README.md

 # YALTA project Android app
-Tis is gonna be an Android Kotlin app
+This is gonna be an Android Kotlin app
 Details TBD